Skip to content

 waiting_time += default_wait_time

-if fail_fraction >= failure_threshold:
+if fail / (ok + fail) >= failure_threshold:

-last_alive_successes = successful_tasks
+last_alive_successes = ok

-last_arm_index = current_arm_index
+last_arm_index = arm_idx

 state = "WAITING"